wpensar/ionic-orm/README.md

 > Ionic-ORM is a near direct fork of [TypeORM](2)

+> To find an example of the implementation of Ionic-ORM please refer to the [test project](https://github.com/BradyLiles/ionic-orm-test)

 > Please support a project by simply putting a github star.
 Share this library with friends on twitter and everywhere else you can.